About

 While in grad school I have worked at Advanced Micro Devices (AMD) in Data Center GPU solutions, and Los Alamos National Lab (XCP-3 & CCS-2) adding functionality to production radiation transport codes.
 Before that in undergrad I interned at Argonne and Thomas Jefferson National Labs where I worked on superconducting and conventional particle accelerator magnet design and optimization.

-In my free time I like to volunteer at the historic Whiteside Theater in Corvallis, make a pretty good pun every now and again, go thrifting, and hang out with my dog Rudy (Pitt Bull, Shar-Pie, Super Mutt mix) and my roommate’s dog Pamela (German Shorthair Pointer) pictured below.
+In my free time I hang out with my friends, play the tenor sax (not that well), refurbish furniture I find on the street, and make a pretty good pun every now and again.
+I have an adorable 40 pound dog: Rutabaga (Rudy) (Shar-Pie, Super Mutt mix) and my roommate’s dog Pamela (German Shorthair Pointer) pictured below.
 Rudy actually did a DNA test to figure out some of this stuff.
-You can see his results here
+You can see his results here.

 ruddy and pammy 1